fatih/sicp/notes.md

   I liked this better because it let me use `readline`, so all bash (emacs) shortcuts (like jumping to the beginning) works.
 Don't know if DrRacket support it though.
+* Solutions for each chapter can be found at: http://community.schemewiki.org/?SICP-Solutions  Nice to cross check after implementing the exercises.

 # Chapter 1